-- 20 YEARS OF SNOW, an Australian-Canadian coproduction being produced by Anna Vincent & Timothy White in Australia (Son of a Gun, Sleeping Beauty, Two Hands, Ned Kelly, Oscar and Lucinda) and in Canada by Paul Barkin (Amreeka, The Colony) and Alex Lalonde (Life, The Lesser Blessed); and
+- 20 YEARS OF SNOW, an Australian-Canadian coproduction being produced by Anna Vincent & Timothy White in Australia (I am Mother, Son of a Gun, Sleeping Beauty, Two Hands, Ned Kelly) and in Canada by Paul Barkin (Hevn, Amreeka, The Colony); and

-- TENDER AGE, a New Zealand feature film written by Dianne Taylor and being produced by Tui Ruwhiu / Tauihu Media in New Zealand and Yael Bergman in Australia.
+- TENDER AGE, a New Zealand-Australian coproduction written by Dianne Taylor and being produced by Tui Ruwhiu / Tauihu Media in New Zealand and Yael Bergman in Australia.